nadrane/blog/source/_posts/build-your-own-regex.md

 ## The ^ Character

 Let's add support for the special pattern character `^` that allows us to match the beginning of a string.
-I'm going to introduce a new function called search.
+I'm going to introduce a new function called `search`.

 ```js
 function search(pattern, text) {